lelabdev/kassa/docs/ROADMAP.md

 # 📋 Kassa Development Roadmap

 Quick checklist of all issues in planned order.

-See detailed specs in `docs/tmp/github-issues-draft-en.md`
+> 💡 **All issue details are on GitHub.** Click the issue link (e.g., `#4`) to see full requirements, acceptance criteria, and TDD specifications.
+> **⚠️ ALL WORK MUST USE TDD** - Tests first, then implementation.

 ---